 MIDFLORIDA Credit Union Amphitheatre is Tampa Bay's largest outdoor concert venue with a capacity of 20,000.
 The biggest names in the music industry play here as well as up-and-coming acts.
 The large stage accommodates all the but the biggest shows and most seats provide a good view.
 Seating is mostly covered and concerts go off rain or shine.
 More affordable tickets are available for lawn seating at the rear of the venue, however this area is not protected from the elements so you take your chances.
 Food and beverage concessions are available including some alcohol sales.

-Nestled in the heart of downtown, the Sail Pavilion is a 360 degree, outdoor bar located right on the waterfront.
-Convenient to downtown amenities such as the Tampa Bay History Center, the Tampa Convention Center, and the Tampa Bay Times Forum, the Sail Pavilion often hosts locals and tourists on their way to or from downtown activities.
-Also located along the Tampa Riverwalk, many walkers, bikers and joggers will stop for a cold drink as they pass by.
+Nestled in the heart of downtown, The Sail Plaza is a 360 degree, outdoor bar and restaurant located right on the waterfront.
+Recently renovated, the Plaza now features more outdoor seating and the culinary delights of Ray's Fish Camp.
+Convenient to downtown amenities such as the Tampa Bay History Center, the Tampa Convention Center, and Amalie Arena, the Sail Pavilion often hosts locals and tourists on their way to or from downtown activities.
+Also located along the Tampa Riverwalk, many walkers, bikers and joggers will stop for a cold drink and a bite to eat as they pass by.
 You can even visit by boat as there is public docking space right in front.
-There is live music featuring local talent Thursdays through Sundays starting at 5pm.

 Red Star Rock Bar is located in Tampa's trendy Seminole Heights neighborhood.
 Occupying a small narrow storefront on Florida Avenue, what it lacks in size inside, it makes up for with an outdoor patio and stage area outside.
 The decor is distinctly rock and roll with plenty of red and black accented with leopard print and images of rock legends on the wall.
 Their calendar is packed with events every day of the week and live local bands play almost every Friday and Saturday beginning at 8pm.
 While there is no kitchen, Red Star offers a rotating schedule of some of Tampa's best food trucks.